-We are working with Shell to make sure that the oil field developments are taking place with minimal negative impacts on the marshes and the services they provide, and that future developments contribute to the restoration of the marshes: turning a threat into an opportunity.
+We worked with Shell to make sure that the oil field developments are taking place with minimal negative impacts on the marshes and the services they provide, and that future developments contribute to the restoration of the marshes by:

 - Identification of environmental issues and stakeholders.

-- Contributed to the development and review of a Biodiversity Action Plan (BAP), on baseline surveys for biodiversity and the importance for local communities and the regional economy.
+- Contribution to the development and review of a Biodiversity Action Plan (BAP), on baseline surveys for biodiversity and the importance for local communities and the regional economy.

 - On-going dialogue with Shell on the planning and design of all installations and activities so that they do not affect the marshes.

-- Identified further opportunities for marshland restoration, involving the SIPD staff, local communities and authorities.
+- Identification of further opportunities for marshland restoration, involving the SIPD staff, local communities and authorities.